ibnbob/abide/README.md

 and BuDDy represent edges as 32-bit integers.
 In CUDD, edges are pointers which require 64 bits on modern architectures.
 This means that the size of a node structure is smaller in abide and BuDDy: 20 bytes versus 32 bytes in CUDD.
-Both abide and CUDD us complemented edges to represent the negation of a function.
+Both abide and CUDD use complemented edges to represent the negation of a function.
 Using complemented edges allows function inversion to be done on $O(1)$ time instead of
 $O(n)$ time.
 It also results in smaller BDDs with fewer nodes.
 Below